1. What is the Extended Support Scheme – Standardised (ESS-S)?

-The ESS-S is an opt-in scheme for small- and-medium-sized enterprise (SME) borrowers whereby:
+The ESS-S is an opt-in scheme for eligible small- and-medium-sized enterprise (SME) borrowers whereby:

-- Borrowers in Tier 1 and 2 Sectors can choose to defer 80 per cent of principal from 1 January 2021 to 30 June 2021.
+- Borrowers in Tier 1 and 2 Sectors can choose to defer 80 per cent of principal from 1 July 2021 until 30 September 2021.

 Under the ESS-S, borrowers will need to pay instalments comprising the remaining 20 per cent principal and the interest on the loan during the deferment period.